-- 95. The consent holder must prepare a draft SMP and, following consultation on the content of the draft SMP with representatives from Channel Infrastructure, North Tugz Limited, the Whangarei Harbour Safety Committee, and the Harbourmaster (including provision of at least fifteen (15) working days for feedback to be provided), the consent holder must no later than three months prior to the commencement of Expansion Project capital dredging provide the draft SMP to the Council for Certification. - 96.
+- 95. The consent holder must prepare a draft SMP and, following consultation on the content of the draft SMP with representatives from Channel Infrastructure, North Tugz Limited, Seafuels, the Whangarei Harbour Safety Committee, and the Harbourmaster (including provision of at least fifteen (15) working days for feedback to be provided), the consent holder must no later than three months prior to the commencement of Expansion Project capital dredging provide the draft SMP to the Council for Certification. - 96.
 The objective of the SMP is to specify procedures for the management of Expansion Project capital dredging, reclamation, and construction operations to ensure that any actual or potential adverse effects of capital dredging and reclamation on other commercial shipping operations in the Whangarei Harbour, with respect to harbour safety and vessel navigation, are appropriately managed. - 97.
-In order to achieve the objective set out in condition 96, the SMP must, as a minimum, include: - The processes and procedures that will be implemented to manage commercial shipping schedules, including for ships visiting Channel Infrastructure and Northport; - (b) The measures/procedures that will be implemented in relation to Expansion Project capital dredging and reclamation operations to manage any potential conflicts between the capital dredging and reclamation programmes and other commercial shipping, including ships visiting Channel Infrastructure and Northport; - (c) The measures/procedures that will be implemented in relation to Expansion Project capital dredging and reclamation operations to maintain the safety of all commercial shipping in Whangarei Harbour; - (d) Any changes required to the existing Dynamic Under Keel Clearance System as a result of the Expansion Project, and the necessary implementation processes for any such changes; and - (e) The training and/or information regarding the above matters that will be provided to dredge vessel crews. - 98.
+In order to achieve the objective set out in condition 96,96, the SMP must, as a minimum, include: - (a) The processes and procedures, including real-time communication protocols, that will be implemented to manageminimise disruption to commercial shipping schedules, including for ships visiting Channel Infrastructure and Northport;

+- (b) The process and procedures, including real-time communication protocols, that will be implemented to avoid, as far as reasonably practicable, disruption to commercial shipping movements to / from Channel Infrastructure's jetties 1 and 2; - (b)(c) The measures/procedures that will be implemented in relation to Expansion Project capital dredging and reclamation operations to manage any potential conflicts between the capital dredging and reclamation programmes and other commercial shipping, including ships visiting Channel Infrastructure and Northport; - (c)(d) The measures/procedures that will be implemented in relation to Expansion Project capital dredging, and reclamation operations to maintain the safety of all commercial shipping in Whangarei Harbour; - (d)(e) \\\\\Any changes required to the existing Dynamic Under Keel Clearance System as a result of the Expansion Project, and the necessary implementation processes for any such changes; and - (e)(f) The training and/or information regarding the above matters that will be provided to dredge vessel crews. - 98.
 The consent holder must undertake all activities authorised by these resource consents in accordance with the Certified SMP. - 99.
-Any amendments to the Certified SMP proposed by the consent holder must be supported by a report from a Suitably Qualified and Experienced person, following consultation by the consent holder with representatives from Channel Infrastructure, North Tugz Limited, the Whangarei Harbour Safety Committee, and the Harbourmaster.
+Any amendments to the Certified SMP proposed by the consent holder must be supported by a report from a Suitably Qualified and Experienced person, following consultation by the consent holder with representatives from Channel Infrastructure, Seafuels, North Tugz Limited, the Whangarei Harbour Safety Committee, and the Harbourmaster.
 Any amendments to the MSP must be Certified by the Council.